gomorpheus/morpheus-docs/release_notes/current.rst

 - Workflows: Fixed the output not displaying in Powershell tasks in the Post Provisioning phase of Workflows
 - Keys & Certs: Fixe an issue where the legacy Add Certificate modal could be displayed when no trust provider integration has been added
 - NSX-T: Fixed an issue where the Routers tab could fail to load
+- Infoblox: PTR records can now be automatically created during provisioning
 - Instances: Fixed an issue where the list of Instances or hosts differs between the UI and API
 - Blueprints: Fixed an issue where creating Blueprints using Azure Spec templates could hang with "Loading configuration"
 - Policies: Fixed an issue where Approval policies could break and prevent VM deployment